jianzhi-1/cs61b/fall21/README.md

 # CS61B
-UC Berkeley Fall 2021, taught by Prof Hilfinger
+### UC Berkeley Fall 2021, taught by Prof Hilfinger
+This repository is meant to store my lecture/discussion notes, which I think would be nice to share with my peers.
+I will **not** be uploading anything related to homework or assignments.
+Please contact me if you feel any file should not be here.
+Thanks!

 ### Some checks before submitting HW
 - ```/** Documentation comments */```